rrmckinney/fwx-wind/docs/source/windtests.md

 ![Sonic and expendable anemometer results for position 1.](/pics/position1-scatter.png)
 ![Sonic and expemnable anemometer results for position 2.](/pics/position2-scatter.png)

-Next we need to conduct multiple linear regression to find the correction curves for each of the 28 sensors.
+Now that we can visaully see the comparison of the sonic and the cups, we can conduct statistical tests to qunatify how each of the cups did.
+Multiple linear regression was conducted to find the correlation and correction curves for each of the 28 sensors.

 First we need to import the statistics packages.

 ```
     from functools import reduce